 Install and use it... but keep in mind this is a hard field, but very, very interesting one.

-Those two libs are to work with astronomy, since i enjoy astronomy a lot, those two comes in vary handy time.
+Those two libs are to work with astronomy, since i enjoy astronomy a lot, those two comes in vary handy from time to time.

-You can use both to lots of things... i use to calculate position of planets and sattelites, but there's lots more.
+You can use both to lots of things... i use to calculate position of planets and satellites, but there's lots more.

-One of the most python packages installed and in use.
-Web development in python is very good, and frameworks like django (and flask) can provide a lots of ready to use thins.
+One of the most python packages in use.
+Web development in python is very good, and frameworks like django (and flask) can provide a lots of ready to use things.

 Amazon nowdays is almost like a must use feature, and to use amazon ec2 the boto library is the way to go.
 Simple and to the point, boto library can be very easily integrated into your software.

 Just like numpy | scipy the ipython notebook took python to data science in a easy to use way.
 Most of data science are built around notebooks.

-Its easy to develop a python application and docs... you could even share the notebook to others, and can run almost all python libs in it.
+Its easy to develop a python application and docs... you could even share the notebook to others, and can run all python libs in it.

-Damn, nowdays you can even run other languages like Julia!!!
+Damn, you can even run other languages like Julia!!!

 So, if you didn't know all or some of the packages above, i hope that you go ahead and check them out, it will make you software skills go to a higger level.